syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {
 	//Open the destination document.
 	WordDocument destinationDocument = new WordDocument(assembly.GetManifestResourceStream("CreateWordSample.Assets.DestinationFile.docx"), FormatType.Docx);
-	//Import the contents and styles of source document at the end of destination document. destinationDocument.ImportContent(document, true);
+	//Import the contents and styles of the source document at the end of the destination document. destinationDocument.ImportContent(document, true);
 	MemoryStream stream = new MemoryStream();
 	//Save the Word file to MemoryStream.
 	await destinationDocument.SaveAsync(stream, FormatType.Docx);
-	//Save the stream as Word file in local machine.Please find Save method in [link](https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp)
+	//Save the stream as a Word file in the local machine.Please find Save method in [link](https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp)
 	Save(stream, "Result.docx");
-	//Please refer to the below link to save Word document in UWP platform.
+	//Please refer to the below link to save a Word document in the UWP platform.
 	//https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 	document.Close();
 	destinationDocument.Close();